Super Guarantee Charge and late super payments

 Need a way to pay super contributions?

 Rest Pay^ is a simple way to manage all your super contributions – for any super fund – from one place.
-It’s Payday Super ready, offers market-leading security and was designed to save you time.
+It’s Payday Super ready, offers market-leading security and is designed to save you time.

 ^Rest Pay is the brand name for the clearing house solution provided by Wrkr Ltd (ABN 50 611 202 414) and ClickSuper Pty Ltd (ABN 48 122 693 985, AFSL 337805) trading as Wrkr PAY.
 The clearing house solution includes the Clearing House issued by ClickSuper Pty Ltd and the PDS is available here.
 You should consider the PDS before deciding whether to use or keep using the Clearing House.
 Wrkr Ltd and ClickSuper Pty Ltd are solely responsible for the clearing house solution.